 Students must maintain a minimum B average in their course work to remain in good academic standing.
 If a student receives a C grade in a required didactic course and his/her GPA is below 3.0, he/she will be placed on probation and will be required to raise his/her GPA to 3.0 by the end of the following semester (by obtaining an A in another didactic course of equivalent or greater credit hours).

-Students who obtain 6 or more credit hours of C’s or one D/F in didactic courses will be dropped from the program.
+Students who obtain 6 or more credit hours of C’s or one D/F in didactic courses will be dismissed from the program.
 A student who received one C might also be dropped from the program if in the judgment of GEMS Directors the student has little chance of successfully completing the program.
 These standards supersede the information in the Graduate College Catalog.

 GEMS Students are required to participate in three (3) research rotations during their first year.
 A fourth rotation during the summer may be necessary to identify a thesis laboratory.
 These rotations allow students to gain a better understanding of the available research opportunities in the GEMS program.
 By participating in a lab’s research, students will become conversant in the research problems being studied in the rotation laboratories.
 In addition, these rotations allow potential mentors to evaluate the abilities of the prospective students to determine whether she/he will flourish in their laboratory.
 Students are required to make satisfactory progress in these rotations, which is evaluated by their performance in activities common to most rotations, including: